Milford Sound

 The Drive from Te Anau

 Above the tunnel on the Milford side, the road descends through a U-shaped glacial valley with waterfalls coming off the walls above and the Cleddau River below.
 The Chasm walk, 10 minutes from a roadside car park, follows the Cleddau through carved rock formations where the river passes through narrow channels.
 It takes 30 minutes return and is worth stopping for.
+If you skip the Chasm, you have missed one of the quieter pleasures of the drive.

 Cruises

 A boat cruise on the fiord is the main activity.
-Real Journeys and Cruise Milford both operate regular departures; trips run 1 hour 45 minutes to 2 hours for the standard cruise, long enough to reach the open Tasman Sea at the fiord mouth and return.
+Real NZ (formerly Real Journeys) and Cruise Milford both operate regular departures; the standard cruise runs 1 hour 45 minutes to 2 hours, long enough to reach the open Tasman Sea at the fiord mouth and return.
+Current standard cruise prices run around NZD 165-175 per adult for the basic cruise.
 In good conditions, Mitre Peak reflects in the water and the scale of the cliffs is comprehensible at water level in a way it is not from the road.
-In rain, the falls are better.

 The Milford Track